-We are going to do the same thing with electronic & acoustic guitars.
+We are going to do the same thing with electric & acoustic guitars.

-If you thought it was that simple: plug in the microphone and pop it in front of a amp, you are dead wrong.
+If you thought it was that simple: plug in the microphone and pop it in front of an amp, you are dead wrong.

-Recording a electronic guitar will be the same anywhere, it has the same universal principles.
+Recording an electronic guitar will be the same anywhere, it has the same universal principles.

 If you don’t get the recording part right from the first step, it won’t be any better in post production.

-There are enough things you forget when your taping a heavy metal part or a simple rhythm.
+There are enough things you forget when you’re taping, a heavy metal part or a simple rhythm.

 Make sure you have everything planned out neatly.